Cilantro Lime Rice

 • Salt: If you are not using a salted broth, then a pinch of salt will help elevate the flavors.

-• Lime juice: Fresh is best in this case, as bottled can be bitter.
+• Lime juice: Fresh is best in this case, as bottled lime juice can be bitter.
 While you are at it, feel free to toss in the zest of the lime if you want some extra zing.

 • Optional butter or olive oil: This can add richness to your rice, but you can also leave it out to keep the calorie count a bit lower.